Enhanced Games: People

-Athletes are adults ... and they have a right to do with their body what they wish - my body, my choice; your body, your choice, ...
-And no government, no paternalistic sports federation, should be making those decisions for athletes - particularly around products that are FDA regulated and approved.
+Athletes are adults ... and they have a right to do with their body what they wish – my body, my choice; your body, your choice, ...
+And no government, no paternalistic sports federation, should be making those decisions for athletes – particularly around products that are FDA regulated and approved.

 If we cut out all the waste, the layers of bureaucracy, the needless building of infrastructure, this event can be delivered for virtually nothing, and we can use all the surplus profits to pay the athletes, to invest in R&D, build better and better technology and build a bigger and bigger event.

-D'Souza sees the International Olympic Committee (IOC) as corrupt and greedy, and wants to eradicate the WADA, which he calls an "anti-science police force for the IOC."
-He also argues that the Olympic system doesn't pay athletes enough, and that the Olympics include too many sports that don't really matter.
+In 2024, D'Souza criticized the International Olympic Committee (IOC), alleging institutional corruption and inadequate athlete compensation.
+He also advocated for the abolition of the World Anti-Doping Agency (WADA), characterizing it as an "anti-science" extension of the IOC.
+D'Souza also argued that the Olympic program includes insignificant sports.

 He states that he has never used performance-enhancing drugs himself.
+By late 2025, he had been replaced as chief executive by Maximilian Martin, investment banker and bitcoin miner.

 Olympians attached to the organisation as of 2023 include Brett Fraser, Roland Schoeman, and Christina Smith.
 In 2025, Brett Hawke was named head swim coach.
 Other people include geneticist George Church.
-German biotech billionaire Christian Angermayer is co-founder of the organisation, and as of 2025, Maximilian Martin is the deputy president.
+German biotech billionaire Christian Angermayer is co-founder of the organisation.

-D'Souza became a Thiel's confidant in the process of leading the Gawker plan for him, and through Thiel's introduction, a friend of Angermayer.
-According to The Spectator, in December 2022, as D'Souza and other members of their small community of gay tech founders were about to gather for the annual party at Thiel's residence in Miami (formerly held while travelling the world, until Thiel had children), D'Souza came up with the idea of the Enhances Games.
-After receiving positive feedback from Thiel (while other investors thought that the idea was "outside the Overton window"), D'Souza spent the next six months develop the project.
-Later, after reading about the plan on German media, Angermayer noticed D'Souza that he wanted to come on board as a co-founder.
+D'Souza became Thiel's confidant in the process of leading the Gawker plan for him, and through Thiel's introduction, a friend of Angermayer.
+According to The Spectator, in December 2022, as D'Souza and other members of their small community of gay tech founders were about to gather for the annual party at Thiel's residence in Miami (formerly held while travelling the world, until Thiel had children), D'Souza came up with the idea of the Enhanced Games.
+After receiving positive feedback from Thiel (while other investors thought that the idea was "outside the Overton window"), D'Souza spent the next six months developing the project.
+Later, after reading about the plan on German media, Angermayer notified D'Souza that he wanted to come on board as a co-founder.
 Thiel and Angermayer agreed to invest after a lunch, also held for members of the gay tech community, around mid-2023.
 The Wired notes that Thiel and Angermayer were not particularly interested in sports, but D'Souza was a savvy fundraiser.

-Angermayer said his backing of the Enhanced Games stems from his belief that AI will create more leisure time and boost demand for sports entertainment.
+Angermayer said his backing of TEG stems from his belief that AI will create more leisure time and boost demand for sports entertainment.
 He said, "Humans are wired to want to see the fastest man or woman [...]
-They don’t want to see the fastest natural man."
+They don't want to see the fastest natural man."